 If packed in your checked bags, the container must not exceed 500 ml (17 fluid ounces).

-Can You Bring Cologne in Your Carry On Bag?
+- 5 You Can Bring a Glass Cologne Bottle in Your Carry On

 TSA has something called the 3-1-1 rule.